You’re a Naughty Boy, Fawlty

 Oh, pull yourself together, Fawlty,

-if it’s gone wrong
+if it’s all gone wrong

 then do something violent,